julianprester/website/src/bookshelf/27-essential-principles-of-story.md

 The 27 principles in Rubin's book are coherent and clearly developed.
 They offer an effective scaffold to think about, analyse, and write stories.
 Yet I fear this effectiveness comes as a double-edged sword.
-The book brings the danger of thinking exclusively in terms of Rubin's template whenever one encounters stories be it in books, movies, or theater.
+The book brings the danger of thinking exclusively in terms of Rubin's template whenever one encounters stories be it in books, movies, or theatre.
-It preimposes a template onto one's mind that makes it difficult to fully appreciate the art of good storytelling.
+It imposes a template onto one's mind that makes it difficult to fully appreciate the art of good storytelling.
 It turns a virtuous craft into an all to formulaic procedure.
 I guess, as with all books, the advice should be to take the few most useful principles, but not blindly apply all 27.